Elizabeth Benedict (1924 - 2020) - Obituary

 Betty loved to learn as well as teach.
 She became computer-competent late in life, completing over 12,500 games of Scrabble and emailing friends and family cheerful updates.
 She couldn't resist a crossword puzzle.
 And, everywhere she went she spoke to people and asked questions.
 As the story goes, after getting an ice cream cone on the Ponte Vecchio in Florence she told another ice-cream lover that he looked like Joe DiMaggio, the legendary ballplayer.
 He replied that he was DiMaggio.
 They chatted amiably as they enjoyed their cones, overlooking the Arno, then went their separate ways, quietly content to have made another new friend.

-She leaves behind a legion of loyal former students and colleagues, many friends, two loving sons Brad Benedict and Ben Benedict of Shaftsbury VT, four grandchildren, and four great-grandchildren.
+She leaves behind a legion of loyal former students and colleagues, many friends, two loving sons Brad Benedict and Ben Benedict of Shaftsbury, four grandchildren, and four great-grandchildren.
 She lives on in the hearts of all as a model of the power of positive thinking.

 Donations may be made to the Elizabeth Bradley Benedict Scholarship Fund, Hopkins School, 986 Forest Road, New Haven, CT 06515.